D3lt4lph4/slurm_job_examples/README.md

 A few recommendations are given to the users, they are here to simplify the work of the support in case of problems and to avoid taking resources that one don't need from others.

 ### Virtual environnement

-It is not recommended to use virtual environnement for various reasons, rather, one should prefer loading a python module and redefining the path to save the different packages:
+It is not recommended to use virtual environnement for various reasons.
+Rather, one should prefer loading a python module and redefining the path to save the different packages:

 ```bash
 module load python3-DL/3.6.1